-We compile information from a variety of sources, including discussions with management and the Committee, to identify risks to Authority's financial reporting process that may require attention.
+We compile information from a variety of sources, including discussions with management and the Committee, to identify risks to the Service's financial reporting process that may require attention.
 Our preliminary risk assessment took into account:

-- · Key business developments and transactions (internal and external), - Current business, regulatory and accounting pronouncements and developments, - Key management strategies and business plans, - · Prior years' audit results, - · Results of procedures relating to internal control, and - Areas of significant judgment and risk.
+- Key operational developments and transactions (internal and external), - · Current operational, regulatory and accounting pronouncements and developments, - Key management strategies and business plans, - Prior years' audit results, - · Results of procedures relating to internal control, and - Areas of significant judgment and risk.

 During our risk assessment procedures, we identified significant risks that require special audit consideration.
 These risks, along with our planned responses (including both internal control and financial statement procedures), are listed below.
-In performing our risk assessment, we have considered the risks identified by management and the internal auditors in performing their risk assessment.
+In performing our risk assessment, we have considered the risks identified by management in performing their risk assessment.

-Our audit planning activities and our preliminary identification of audit risks enables us to set the scope of our audit and to design audit procedures tailored to the identified risks to financial The results of our audit planning and risk assessment drive the scope and timing of the audit procedures.
+Our audit planning activities and our preliminary identification of audit risks enables us to set the scope of our audit and to design audit procedures tailored to the identified risks to financial reporting.
+The table below sets out significant risks to financial The results of our audit planning and risk assessment drive the scope and timing of the audit procedures.

-reporting.
-The table below sets out significant risks to financial reporting that we identified during our preliminary planning activities.
+reporting that we identified during our preliminary planning activities.
 The table also includes our proposed response to each risk.
-Our planned audit response is based on our assessment of the likelihood of a risk's occurrence, the significance should a misstatement occur, our determination of materiality and our prior knowledge of Authority.
+Our planned audit response is based on our assessment of the likelihood of a risk's occurrence, the significance should a misstatement occur, our determination of materiality and our prior knowledge of the Service.